Frequently asked questions

 2. Manage your GPA -- i.e., get as many A's as possible

-3. Sign up for extracurriculars and FIND your passion
+3. Sign up for a variety of extracurriculars and explore your potential passions

 What should I do for my 10th grade year?